WHAT IS THE DIFFERENCE BETWEEN A RESEARCH AND LEARNING APPLICATION?

 We look at this on a case-by-case basis.
 Models we have used in the past include: cost recovery, revenue sharing, royalty basis.
 We normally connect this discussion with that of intellectual property and licensing where appropriate.
 You are encouraged to be innovative and open to options.
 Please refer to our Guidelines for Working with For-Profit Organizations which presents some options for your consideration.

 We want to see clarity around how the need you have identified was determined.
 Do a thorough literature review around your project topic.
-We have some initial literature reviews around our funding priorities as a starting point.
+We have some initial literature searches around our funding priorities as a starting point, and some projects as well as the Canadian Career Development Researcher Database, which explores who is doing what research in the country.
 We suggest you Google around for similar projects or products.
 Is your project sufficiently unique?
 Are you building on existing research or other work?
+Who are key stakeholders in the space you are interested in?
+Who may be potential collaborators or partners in your project?